nikhilbudathoki/Terra/README.md

 # Terra
-Terra is a small game engine built in C++ with SDL and Lua with input handling, file loading, BMP Sprite sheet asset support, Collision physics, Graphics and Text rendering and UI elements alongside support for Lua scripts to create games.
+Terra is a small game engine built in C++ with SDL and Lua.
+Here is a lsit of the features current supposed by Terra:
+- Dynamic Camera movement
+- Lua script support
+- Input handling
+- File loading
+- Sprites and animations
+- BMP Sprite sheet assets
+- Projectile movements
+- Collision physics
+- Custom map editor
+- Graphics and Text rendering and UI elements

+## Try it out
-In order to run this, you will need to have SDL installed.
+In order to try it out, feel free to clone the repository.
+You will need SDL installed.
+The Makefile alongside the included `lib` folder should take care of the rest!